a-andrew0089/alarmBot/README.md

 6. Delete alarms by alarm #
 7. Bot will join voice channel of user who set alarm and play a default song
 8. User can change the default alarm URL or set URL by alarm
+9. Toggle between 12 and 24 hour formats when displaying times

 Future plan:
 1. Have a setting to make it a recurring alarm i.e. the Pomodoro technique